 - Making Faith Relevant

 In September 2017, the plan was approved by Monsignor Doug, printed and distributed to interested parishioners both in print and online via our parish website in 4Q 2017.
-Sixteen months after initiating our parish Long Range Planning process, there are some exciting results to share and with several more on the horizon.
+Two years after initiating our parish Long Range Planning process, there are some exciting implementation results to share as we continue into the future.
 All these developments are in direct response to our parishioners input and requests from the planning process.
 Each of the seven sections outlined in the Long Range Plan are listed below along with the accomplishments for that particular section.
 If you have questions or comments, please contact Larry McAnallen at email@example.com or 919-468-6180.

 In a collaborative effort with the Making Faith Relevant team, the Faith Formation department delivered our first Apologetics class which helps our parishioners who want to know more about their faith and become more evangelical in their day to day lives.
 Our central belief is that a strong family unit is essential to create strong communities and a meaningful society.

 Opening Your Heart...
 The Starting Point